cassandre-tech/cassandre-trading-bot/docs/docs/cassandre_basics/dry-mode-and-backtesting.md

 Now you can create orders and positions, and this will increase/decrease your virtual account.
 Of course, Cassandre checks that you have enough assets before accepting your orders.

-You can use the dry mode to test your trading bot with real data, but you can also use it for backtesting.

 ## Backtesting